 “My licence is coming up for renewal, either this July or next year, I’ll have to check with FSCO,” laughs Chan.
 “Whether I come back on the corporate side of things or as a mortgage broker, I don’t know. “

-Chan’s more than two decades in the financial and mortgage industry has been highlighted by her many innovative achievements, such as the implementation of loyalty rewards programs and broker technology tools and systems while with Mortgage Architects
+Chan’s more than two decades in the financial and mortgage industry has been highlighted by her many innovative achievements, such as the implementation of loyalty rewards programs and broker technology tools and systems while with Mortgage Architects and Mortgage Intelligence

 .
 At the latter, she served as senior-vice president from 2002 to 2006.